Petropedetidae Noble, 1931

 Petropedetinae Noble, 1931, Biol.
 Amph.: 520.
 Type genus: Petropedetes Reichenow, 1874.
 Given precedence over Hemimantidae Hoffmann, 1878, and placed on the Official List of Family-Group Names in Zoology, by Opinion 1921, Anonymous, 1999, Bull.
 Zool.
 Nomencl., 56: 96-100.

-Sierra Leone through Ivory Coast and Nigeria through Cameroon to southern Gabon to an including borderlands with Rep. Congo, with an apparent gap at Togo; Bioko, (Equatorial Guinea); mountains of Tanzania and Kenya, possibly into adjacent Uganda.
+Sierra Leone through Ivory Coast and Nigeria through Cameroon to southern Gabon to an including borderlands with Rep. Congo, with an apparent gap at Togo; Bioko, (Equatorial Guinea); mountains of Ethiopia, Tanzania, and Kenya, possibly into adjacent Uganda.